globewalldesk/revuu/README.md

 ## Planned/hoped-for features.

+* Allow the user to abandon task creation.
+* Refactor task creation (method much too long).
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).
-* Maybe change task and tag editing from Pico to the default text editor.
+No reason this bit can't be
 * Maybe add an actual spaced repetition option.
 * Create features to export and import some (tagged) or all items.
 * Create features to mass-delete items.
 * Add statistics (number of questions, averages, number overdue, number to do today, etc.).
-* Give user option to append language to the title automatically.
-* Add language to tag list.
+* Add language to tag list and delete needless variants.
-* Alternatively, maybe, allow users to have different accounts/sections sorted by languages.
 * Maybe eventually allow users to save archived items individually, and give them an easy way to browse and run them from within the app.
-* Allow the user to abandon task creation.

 ## Version notes